sisl/NeRFSafetyValidation/README.md

 ## Usage

 Make sure to first configure the settings for your validation job in `envConfig.json`.

-**TODO: ADD DETAILS ABOUT CONFIG**
+The following settings we configure for safety validation are:

+* "simulator"
+* "stress_test"
+* "n_simulations"
+* "x_range"
+* "y_range"
+* "z_range"
+* "steps"

 ### Training a NeRF

 ```